Amazon pulls plug on New York City headquarters

 In a statement, de Blasio blamed Amazon for failing to address local criticism.

-“We gave Amazon the opportunity to be a good neighbor and do business in the greatest city in the world,” he said.
+“We gave Amazon the opportunity to be a good neighbour and do business in the greatest city in the world,” he said.
 “Instead of working with the community, Amazon threw away that opportunity.”

 The company said, "for Amazon, the commitment to build a new headquarters requires positive, collaborative relationships with state and local elected officials who will be supportive over the long-term."